 This is to explain the concept and help you understand how Aeroplan points work.

-It’s that extreme examples usually work best to explain one of the most important basic things in this world to people who are not familiar with the most valuable type of rewards.
+It’s that extreme examples usually work best to explain one of the most important basic things in this world to people who are not familiar with rewards of the more lucrative type.

 Ready?